spekulatius/laravel-commonmark-blog/README.md

 A simple filesystem-based, SEO-optimized blog for Laravel using [Commonmark](https://commonmark.org) and [Laravel SEO](https://github.com/romanzipp/Laravel-SEO).

-## Goals
+## Goals & Main Concepts

 The goal of this package is to separate the blog content from the application while keeping the content hosted under the root domain (e.g. `project.com/blog` instead of `blog.project.com`).
 This is preferred from an SEO point of view.

 Maximal performance is achieved by avoiding rendering and passing content through the framework.
 The framework is only used to prepare and render the blog content.
 The rendered files are written directly to the `public/`-directory to avoid hitting the application entirely.
-For now (see [#1](https://github.com/spekulatius/laravel-commonmark-blog/issues/1)), this requires tweaking the server configuration (see installation steps).
+This way, the blog achieves static-site performance levels.

+For each file a directory with an `index.html` is created to avoid additional server configuration.
+For example, the file `blog/my-article.md` would be stored as `blog/my-article/index.html`.
+Most web-server are configured to serve these files directly.

 With a focus on SEO, CommonMark is the logical choice: It is highly extensible allowing for any customization you might need to rank.